 He was only 24 years old on September 30, 1955, when he was driving down Route 466 in his Porsche 550 Spyder and a car collided with his, killing him almost instantly.
 The young star's life and career was cut short, but his premature death contributed to the legend he would become.
 Rebel Without a Cause and Giant were released posthumously, and Dean came to epitomize the sensitive, troubled rebel who fans still connect with today.
 Who was the man behind the brooding Hollywood sex symbol?
 Here are 7 revealing facts that might give you a clue.

-3. He Looked Up to Brando
+He looked up to Marlon Brando

 Dean respected another brooding actor of the day, Marlon Brando.
 While Dean was just emerging in Hollywood, the slightly older Brando had major success as Stanley Kowalski in A Streetcar Named Desire (1951), his iconic role as a motorcycle gang leader in The Wild One (1953), and he won an Oscar for On the Waterfront (1954).
-Dean attempted to call Brando and see him socially, but Brando rebuffed his attempts at bro-ship.
+Dean attempted to call Brando and see him socially, but Brando rebuffed his attempts at a friendship.
 “I gave him the name of a [psycho]-analyst, and he went.
 At least his work improved,” Brando said.

-4. He Wanted to Be Billy the Kid
+Dean wanted to be Billy the Kid

 In his short career, Dean played fictional non-conformists who played by their own rules, but if he had lived he may have taken on the role of a real-life outlaw.
 He read and re-read the book The Authentic Life of Billy the Kid and frequently spoke of wanting to portray the Wild West gunslinger in a film.